Campus Policy on Centers, Institutes and Similar Entities

 Category 2: Research-Based Centers

 Category 2 Centers are typically externally-focused and usually involve research, service and outreach activities.
 All such Centers rely primarily on external sources for funding, are housed within one or more Colleges or Divisions, report directly to one or more vice presidents or deans, and are approved based on their potential and continued contributions to the mission of their home unit and the University, as well as to the principles outlined above.
 At the vice president's or dean's discretion, Centers may coordinate their activity with and through a department chair.
 However, responsibility remains with the vice president or dean to work closely with the Center Director to ensure continued alignment of Center activities and funding with overall University and unit goals and resources.
 Category 2 centers typically receive greater than $100,000 in sponsored funding per year for three consecutive years once fully operational.
-Draft proposals for Category 2 Centers should be reviewed by the Assistant Vice President, Research Administration before formal advancement to the dean for recommendation to the Provost for final review and approval.
+Draft proposals for Category 2 Centers should be reviewed by the Associate Vice President, Research Administration before formal advancement to the dean for recommendation to the Provost for final review and approval.

 Oversight of Category 1 Centers